MeshyMcMeshFace/LoRa-tools/README.md

 ### Settings for LoRa transmitter
 These settings are known to work:
-+Bandwidth: 125kHz
++ Bandwidth: 125kHz
-+Spreading Factor: 8
++ Spreading Factor: 8
-+Coding Rate: 4/5
++ Coding Rate: 4/5
-+Explicit mode
++ Explicit mode
-+CRC disabled
++ CRC disabled